-People usually believe they can’t file a lawsuit because the signed a waiver of liability but that’s usually not true.
+People usually believe they can’t file a lawsuit because they signed a waiver of liability, but that’s usually not true.
 In fact, that’s the reason for the release, to make you think you can’t have a lawsuit.
 Most lawyers are aware that these releases have no legal significance and will be happy to represent you if you are injured.

 One of our clients was injured at the bottom of a toboggan run In New York.
 His admission lift ticket had a release for liability.
 He was an engineer and easily identified the negligent design he was staring at when he was injured.